SubbalakshmiC/CCNA-1/ccnaDan.md

 routers between areas will basically have two tables, one for each.

+"reduce the table size and the impact of a change" this is all you need to know about why we use areas

+### hello message

+for a relationship to happen between two routers the following must be the same:
+* Area ID
+* Hello/Dead interval
+* Authentication data
+* Stub Area Flag

+the wull data that is in a hello message is as follows:
+* Router ID
+* Hello/Dead Interval
+* Neighbours
+* Area ID
+* Router priority
+* DR IP address
+* BDR IP adders
+* Authentication data
+* Stub Area Flag

+the hello message and SLA's are send out of address "224.0.0.5"

+### 7 steps to form a router relation

+#### 1 - DOWN

+to start with, both of the routers are in the down state

+this means that they are sending hellos

+if they then reiceive an hello back, they jo into an INIT state

+#### 2 - INIT (fam)

+reiceiving a hello

+#### 3 - TWO WAY

+Receive a hello message containing my router ID, I now know that the other router will know about

+#### 4 - Exstart

+The routers are in an exchange state

+The start of the exchange.

+They will then decide who will be the master and who will be the slave. and who will take charge of the relationship.

+the highest router ID will become the master.

+#### 5 - exchange

+where data is actually exchanged

+the master will share DB first, then slave second

+summary databases (DBD [DataBase Descriptor]) packets are exchanged

+#### 6 - loading

+further information requested

+this is where you get the additional information that you need

+#### 7 - full (in sync)

+this is where both of the routers have the same information

+#### finally - run Dijkstra's algorithm

+this is where the best routes are found and calculated and this leads to the routing table.

 ## Wide-Area networks

 ## Network device management and security